jkss2110/microfinance_helper/README.md

 - On every defaulting of loan, the score will reduce for the borrower.
 - Depending on the loan amount, the score of both borrower and lender will increase.
 - On every successful loan payment, the score of the borrower and lender will increase.
+- IEEE paper to try out - 'Credit Scoring Model Implementation in a Microfinance Context'

 ## Integrate e-Rupi as a payment method -ToDo
 - e-rupi doesnt involve any intermediate parties hence this should be incooperated.